 Recognising our place in the wider world is a fundamental principle within our school community.
-At Marton cum Grafton, the intention of our MFL curriculum is to develop an interest in and thirst for learning other languages.
+At Marton-cum-Grafton Primary School, the intention of our MFL curriculum is to develop an interest in and thirst for learning other languages.
 We aim to We pride ourselves on providing the opportunity for all children to learn a language during their time at our school.

 We intend to:

 - introduce the learning of the French language and the understanding of its culture in enjoyable and stimulating ways.

 - embed the essential skills of listening, reading, speaking and writing.

 - stimulate and encourage children’s curiosity about language and creativity in experimenting with it

 - support oracy and literacy, and in particular develop speaking and listening skills

 - help children develop their awareness of cultural similarities and differences